translate/pootle_fs/docs/response.rst

 Possible responses

-`pruned_from_pootle`
- Stores removed from Pootle that were not present in the filesystem

 `pulled_to_pootle`
  Stores updated where filesystem version was new or newer

 `added_from_pootle`
  Files staged from Pootle that were new or newer than their files

-`pruned_from_fs`
- Files removed from the filesystem that did not have matching Pootle Stores
+`removed`
+ Files/Stores that were staged for removal have been removed

 `fetched_from_fs`
  Files staged from the filesystem that were new or newer than their Pootle